sukiennikk/todo-list-react/README.md

 ## Updates

-Functionals optimized with Redux.
-See more in Demo!
+Search bar and tasks details page added!
+See more in demo.

 ## Demo